SerenaTetart/Numerical_Analysis/README.md

 As we can see at the border of the interpolation the function is exploding !

-This is called the Runge's phenomenon it is a problem of oscillation at the edges of an interval that occurs when using polynomial interpolation with polynomials of high degree over a set of equispaced interpolation points.
+This is called the <a href='https://en.wikipedia.org/wiki/Runge%27s_phenomenon'>Runge's phenomenon</a> it is a problem of oscillation at the edges of an interval that occurs when using polynomial interpolation with polynomials of high degree over a set of equispaced interpolation points.

 ### Newton: